 In the above example, the strength of the gravity field has not altered.
 For speed of time to change, is it necessary for the field of gravity to adjust?
 Like it is the case when one moves away from a planet?

-I have not found any conclusive answers on this question.
+I have not found any conclusive answers to this question.

 Let’s assume it is the experience of gravity, which determines the speed of time.
 Only we can toss around a few practical ideas.

 A baby in the womb is kept in floating.
 As a foetus, it dangles on the umbilical cord floating in the fluid inside the womb.
 It does not experience gravity.
 Is this the reason why we grow there at a higher speed than any time later?
 Time passes slower in there; therefore the baby can do more, grow more, faster.

 It would hear the mother’s heartbeat, but much slower and deeper in sound.
 Somehow, the recorded the sounds from outside the mother’s body the way the baby would hear it.
 All the voices were slow and low, like when you play a piece of music at the wrong, lower speed.

 The result was accepted, everyone was happy, what an achievement (scientists).
 Obviously, those people (who?) did not know much about the penetration of sound.
 The low frequencies get absorbed by the separating material, the high frequencies go through.

 How is this contradiction possible?
 And why did no one realise it?
 At very low gravity, the speed of time is higher than outside; therefore, the high-frequency signals that penetrated are heard inside at a lower frequency.

 If one could alter the specific gravity of the fluid, with the consequence of the baby experiencing gravity, would it grow slower?
 Would pregnancy take longer?
 The idea is similar to the one with people on a spaceship.
 They live in a different gravity field.